Evander0/Fureye_v1/README.md

-AFEDIUM (Advanced Fursuit of Electronic Device and Integrated Universal Management)
+AFEDIUM (Advanced Fursuit of Electronic Device and Integrated Universal Manager)